Christhu Charithaya: Production

 The script of the film was written by Sunil Ariyaratne in 1980 under the guidance of film producer Alerik Lionel Fernando.
 They both agreed to choose Vijaya Kumaratunga as the lead role.
 The film shooting was started in 1981 under several controversies.
-However after in July 1982, the Sri Lanka Catholic Council appointed an Advisory Committee consisting of four priests.
+However, after in July 1982, the Sri Lanka Catholic Council appointed an Advisory Committee consisting of four priests.
 The Sinhalese section of the Catholic doctrine of the Chilaw Padaviya has sent a memorandum to the President and requested that the work of the Christian character be stopped immediately.
 Finally, on March 23, 1983, the cabinet bans the producing of the film.
 In the meantime, after the film began, threatening letters were ordered to stop the film.
-The principle character, Vijaya Kumaratunga, who was suspected of being a Naxalite, had been remanded by the then government, his image was shown on television and the publicity of his voice and name on the radio had been banned.
+The principal character, Vijaya Kumaratunga, who was suspected of being a Naxalite, had been remanded by the then government, his image was shown on television and the publicity of his voice and name on the radio had been banned.

 Post production of the film was started in mid-1982 at Hendala Vijaya Studios.
 The screenplay of the film was first released as a Sirisumana Godage publication.
 It was re-released with 22 color photographs.